Katangese Gendarmerie: Early action and suppressing rebellion in northern Katanga

 By February 1961 the Gendarmerie was composed of around 8,600 soldiers—8,000 Katangese and 600 Europeans.
 On 11 February, the Katangese government announced that it would begin an offensive to eliminate the Baluba opposition in northern Katanga.
 Approximately 5,000 troops were earmarked for the operation, which focused on a northward offensive from Lubudi.
-At the same time, they were to recapture the town of Manono, secure the area south of it, and launch attacks on Kabalo from Albertville to the east and Kongolo to the north.
-The Katangese Gendarmerie subsequently launched operations Banquise, Mambo, and Lotus against the BALUBAKAT rebels.
-In March the army seized Manono.
+At the same time, they were to recapture Manono, secure the area south of it, and launch attacks on Kabalo from Albertville to the east and Kongolo to the north.
+The Gendarmerie subsequently launched operations Banquise, Mambo, and Lotus against the BALUBAKAT rebels.

 The Gendarmerie then shifted their focus to Kabalo, where they chiefly intended to secure the railway.
 The town was garrisoned by two companies of an Ethiopian battalion serving with ONUC.
-On 7 April a Katangese plane carrying 30 mercenaries landed to secure the airstrip in the town but they were promptly arrested by the ONUC troops.
+On 7 April a Katangese plane carrying 30 mercenaries landed to secure the airstrip in the town, but were promptly arrested by the ONUC troops.
 Katangese forces moving by land attacked ONUC soldiers and fought with BALUBAKAT militia.
 The next day they sent an armed ferry up the river to seize the town, but ONUC forces destroyed it with a mortar, inflicting heavy casualties.
 The ONUC garrison played no further role in the fighting after 8 April.
 The Katangese made numerous attempts to enter Kabalo during the following days, but were bogged down by heavy resistance from Baluba militia.
 On 11 April Katangese troops withdrew from the area to focus their operations further south.

-The captured mercenaries were interrogated by UN officials, and the information they provided revealed to ONUC the extent to which Katanga had been recruiting mercenaries in southern Africa; recruiting stations were present in both the Federation of Rhodesia and Nyasaland and South Africa.
+The captured mercenaries were interrogated by UN officials, and revealed to ONUC the extent to which Katanga had been recruiting mercenaries in southern Africa; and that recruiting stations were present in both the Federation of Rhodesia and Nyasaland and South Africa.
 Following questioning, the mercenaries were transferred to Léopoldville before being deported from the Congo to Brazzaville.
-The capture of the mercenaries was given a great deal of public attention and affirmed that British nationals had been working in Katanga's employ.
-Due to the action of the ONUC garrison, Kabalo remained the only major town in northern Katanga not controlled by the Katangese Gendarmerie at the conclusion of their offensive.
+The capture of the mercenaries was given a great deal of public attention and indicated that British nationals had been working in Katanga's employ.
+Due to the action of the ONUC garrison, Kabalo remained the only major town in northern Katanga not controlled by the Gendarmerie at the conclusion of their offensive.
 Though ONUC was able to retain control of the locale, it lacked the ability to patrol the surrounding area to intervene in further conflicts.
-Having been defeated, Katangese forces began conducting punitive attacks on Baluba villages.
-Opposed only by poorly armed bands of Baluba, the conflict resulted in both belligerents committing numerous atrocities.
+Having been defeated, Katangese forces began punitive attacks on Baluba villages, opposed only by poorly armed bands of Baluba.
+In the resulting conflict both belligerents committed numerous atrocities.